Working at height in Bexhill-on-Sea

 The Bexhill-on-Sea building portfolio

-Looking across the Bexhill-on-Sea portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
-On the ground we cover coastal hospitality and tourism, listed and heritage buildings (De La Warr Pavilion), and retail and town-centre commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+Looking across the Bexhill-on-Sea portfolio we cover, the building stock falls into a few distinct inspection profiles.
+On the ground we cover coastal hospitality and tourism along the seafront, the listed and heritage estate centred on the De La Warr Pavilion, retail and town-centre commercial, the Rother authority and council buildings, and a sizeable care-home estate.
+The defining inspection pattern across this mix is anchors that pre-date current BS EN 795 specifications, fixings into masonry that have corroded against the substrate in the marine air, and listed-building consent constraints that limit any replacement specification.
+Each finding is photographed and located on a roof plan, then weighed against the manufacturer’s repair specification where the system is identifiable — and where the maker is unknown or the install pre-dates today’s standards, against the British Standard covering that system type.
+Everything comes together as one written compliance pack that holds up to internal H&S review, insurer scrutiny, and any audit that follows.

 Areas of Bexhill-on-Sea we regularly attend